ulbmuenster/invenio-oaipmh-scythe/docs/src/tutorial.md

 ```

 Note that all keyword arguments you provide to this function are passed to the OAI interface as HTTP parameters.
-Therefore, the example request would send the parameter `verb=ListRecord`.
+Therefore, the example request would send the parameter `verb=ListRecords`.

 ## Performing Selective Harvesting